Elanza-48/TourismManagementSystem/README.md

 ### Production [prod]

-For production profile, TLS certificate and and trust store of `pkcs12` type  must be generated and the path must be stated by setting the environment variable `SERVER_SSL_KEY-STORE` or specify the file names in the production properties file.
+For production profile, TLS certificate and trust store of `pkcs12` type  must be generated and the path must be stated by setting the environment variable `SERVER_SSL_KEY-STORE` or by specifying the file names in the production properties file.
 The tomcat server supports HTTP2 protocol.
 You can also enable/disable HTTP2 in the  prod properties file.

 Use either __Keytools__ or __Openssl__ to generate certificate keystore/truststore: